witchiman/SDDM/README.md

 [![Build Status](https://travis-ci.org/sddm/sddm.svg?branch=master)](https://travis-ci.org/sddm/sddm)
 [![IRC Network](https://img.shields.io/badge/irc-freenode-blue.svg "IRC Freenode")](https://webchat.freenode.net/?channels=sddm)

+Space OS SDDM is a custom version based on the open source software of SDDM developed by KDE team.

+## INTRODUCTION

 SDDM is a modern display manager for X11 and Wayland aiming to be fast, simple and beautiful.
 It uses modern technologies like QtQuick, which in turn gives the designer the ability to create smooth, animated user interfaces.